-In part one of this two-part series on cybersecurity planning, we covered the basics of what you need in your IT security plan.
+In Part One of this two-part series on cybersecurity planning, we covered the basics of what you need in your IT security plan.
 In this second part, we explore the role of Privileged Access Management (PAM) in security planning.
-A PAM solution controls and monitors the privileged accounts that can potentially expose your data, systems, and employees to risk.

 We are now firmly in the era of agile software methodology and cloud hosting.
 New incarnations of the agile methodology continue to emerge regularly, promising greater flexibility and economy for the IT department as well as greater strategic agility for the business.
 But these processes also introduce new risks...